-This document will provide information about a new hardware device, PicoMarket, which is a small footprint point of sale.
+This document will provide information about the PicoMarket hardware device, which is a small-footprint point-of-sale device.
 The PicoMarket can be connected via Wi-Fi (but cannot be a guest network), cellular, or ethernet.

 - 365Pay Application: Available to all GMA users via Apple or Google Play stores.
 Allows for Touchless Transactions.

 - ADM: This is the tool operators use to manage their markets.
 Typically used for V5 kiosks, ReadyTouch (365Dining), NanoMarkets, 365Beacons, and Picos.

 - PicoMarket: Hardware device - small POS (point of sale)

 - Self-Provision: Customers will self-provision the PicoMarket device.
 In this process, they will set the device to an organization, location, set the product list, etc.

 The PicoMarket device will automatically be set up for credit/debit card usage after the self-provisioning process is completed.